 With that being said, some lenders do require payments immediately after the funds have been disbursed.
 Make sure you read over the terms and ask questions before signing on with a lender.

 Keep in mind that if you're able to make payments while you're in school, you should.
-Even if they're only partial payments or just enough to cover the interest, you'll save yourself thousands of dollars after you graduate.
+Even if they're only partial payments or just enough to cover the interest, you'll save yourself thousands of dollars in accrued interest after you graduate.
+Your future self will thank you.

 What are the best private loans?